Flux99/OTP-and-Confirmation-Sms-Using-Twilio/README.md

 ### Description.

 #### Service is Created Using Twilio API.
-I always wanted to know how Sms are sent by the backend.
-That's why i wanted to build this service.
-Build 3 API ,first to sent OTP to your phone number ,second to check OTP, and third to send Order Confirmation sms.
+I always wanted to know how Sms is sent by the backend.
+That's why I wanted to build this service.
+Build 3 API, first to send OTP to your phone number, second to check OTP, and third to send Order Confirmation SMS.

 ## How to run the app